Jeffrey-P-McAteer/modern-cpp-videogame/readme.md

 To alter the build process, edit `build.py` to run different compile commands or pre-process things (make sure any downloaded 3rd-party code is `.gitignore`-ed and for godssake use `os.path.join('a', 'b')` instead of hardcoding `a/b` or `a\\b` everywhere).

+# Lessons Learned

+GL is great for graphics primitives, and in modern languages is easy to use.
+In C++ it's horrific to setup for multi-platform development, thus we currently download and compile a static copy of [SDL](https://github.com/libsdl-org/SDL) to embed for graphics.
+SDL in turn will perform rather dynamic os-specific lookups for a GL runtime (scans around for `GL.so` or `opengl32.dll`, etc.).

+`cmd.exe` is aweful, `powershell.exe` is slow, and apparently the best windows dev environment is [MSYS2](https://www.msys2.org/), which looks aweful but works for lots of people?
+I don't speak 25-year-old operating-system-without-a-linker though, the more I study windows the more it looks like a sony PSP with 16GB of ram and the world's slowest filesystem hammered on top.